-DELAY IN PENALTY RATES DECISION - HOPEFUL OF POSITIVE OUTCOMEBY ARA
+DELAY IN PENALTY RATES DECISION - HOPEFUL OF POSITIVE OUTCOMEBY Australian Retailers Association

 The Fair Work Commission today issued further Directions in relation to the conduct of the Penalty Rates case.
 This document outlines the proceedings and process going forward.

 Members will be aware that the Australian Retailers Association and the Master Grocers Association has been leading the case to reduce the Sunday penalty rates under the General Retail Industry Award 2010, from an additional 100% to an additional 50%.

 The Full Bench of the Commission, which is deciding the case, today issued Directions concentrating primarily on the fast food industry, however also dealing with administrative matters relevant to the retail industry.

 It is clear from today’s developments that the Decision in this case, which the ARA had expected to see handed down in a matter of weeks, will be delayed.
 We now expect the Decision to be handed down in mid to late December, with a small chance that it will be delayed until early 2017.